shanavas786/coding-fu/python/concepts/tips.md

 - and and or are shortcircuit operators
 - a == not b is syntax error
 - <<, >> Negative shift counts are illegal and cause a ValueError to be raised.

+- filter(None, [1,2,3,4,5])

+if function is null, return all true values